Find cannabis-friendly candidates and measures at all levels of government: local, state and federal.

 • Grass Valley

-Cannabis businesses aren’t permitted yet in this town, but the city council has put a measure on the ballot to tax them.
+Cannabis businesses aren’t permitted yet in this town, but the city council has put Measure N on the ballot to tax them.
 Gardens would be taxed at between $.50 and $4 / sq.ft. annually; dispensaries at 4% of gross profits, and manufacturers, distributors and testing labs at 2% of gross profits.
 Proponents, led by Mayor Swarthout, aim to raise $$$ for the city; opponents think the taxes are too high.
+PASSING WITH 62% OF THE VOTE.

 • Costa Mesa